 Baked goods are an essential part of any continental breakfast.
 Traditional items include bread, muffins, croissants, bagels, scones and pastries.
 Doughnuts may also be served, though they are not traditional.
 Spreads, such as butter, margarine, cream cheese and jam, should accompany the baked goods.
 Baked goods are normally served at room temperature in a basket or on a large serving plate.

-Fresh fruit is usually served with a continental breakfast.
-The most traditional fruits are strawberries, melon, grapefruit, banana, blueberries, raspberries, orange and grapes.
+If your guests are fans of fresh fruits, such as strawberries, melon, grapefruit, banana, blueberries, raspberries, orange and grapes, then they will probably be satisfied with the breakfast items being served.
 Tropical fruits, such as pineapple, papaya, mango and guava, are not as traditional but are still served in places where they are available.
 Fruit may be topped with honey, seeds, cottage cheese or other items.
 You may also serve a mixed fruit salad.

 Dairy and Cereals

-Dairy products, such as yogurt, cheese or milk, are also part of the classic continental breakfast.
-Plain or fruit-flavored yogurt served with granola is a traditional part of the continental breakfast, though cold cereals, such as corn flakes or oat bran are also common.
+Dairy products, such as yogurt, cheese or milk, provide your guests with protein options.
+It is traditional to serve plain or fruit-flavored yogurt with granola and fresh berries.
+Cold cereals, such as corn flakes or oat bran are also common.
 Serve cold cereals with milk and fruit, such as strawberries or blueberries.
-Hot cereal, such as oatmeal or porridge, can also be served.
-Mild-flavored cheese, such as mozzarella or soft cheddar, is often served with a continental breakfast, though it is not essential.
+If you want to include a hot item, then oatmeal or cream of wheat can be an easy to make and popular choice.
+Mild-flavored cheese, such as mozzarella or soft cheddar, paired with fresh bread or crackers, are another option that attendees may enjoy.

-Hot beverages are traditionally served with a continental breakfast.
-Coffee, tea, espresso, cappuccino and hot chocolate are the traditional choices and should be accompanied with cream, milk, honey and sugar.
-Most continental breakfasts also include a cold beverage such as fruit juice, milk or water.
+No breakfast is complete without coffee.
+Consider offering your guests coffee, tea, espresso, cappuccino and possibly hot chocolate as hot beverage choices.
+Remember the cream, milk, honey, sugar and sugar-substitutes to go along with the beverages.
+Most continental breakfasts also include cold beverages such as fruit juice, milk or water.
 Orange and grapefruit juice are the classic fruit juices, but there are plenty of other options, including strawberry juice, peach juice and pineapple juice.
 Provide cold beverages in a large pitcher for individual serving.